Ibrahima Kassory Fofana: President Alpha Condé’s ally

 In the aftermath of the September 2013 legislative elections, where GPT obtained one seat out of 114, he re-established friendly relations with Alpha Condé who had asked for his help with the country's economic recovery.
 He decided to make a useful alliance by joining the presidential camp.

 In 2014, he became State Minister in charge of investments and public-private partnerships at the Administration of President Alpha Condé.
 In this strategic - and newly created - post, he coordinated efforts at home and abroad to mobilize the resources necessary for prioritizing investments.
 He was behind the diversification of partnerships towards emerging countries, such as China, from which he obtained $20 billion in investments.

 He was campaign director for President Alpha Condé in the October 2015 Guinean presidential election, for which his GPT party did not present a candidate.

 In May 2018, he dissolved GPT and joined the RPG-Arc-en-Ciel, the ruling coalition.

 Prime minister

 On 21 May 2018 Ibrahima Kassory Fofana was appointed by President Alpha Condé Prime Minister of Guinea.
 He announced an ambitious poverty reduction program aimed at lifting 40% of Guineans, which represents six million people, out of extreme poverty by 2025.

 2021 Guinea coup

 On 5 September 2021, the entire Guinean government was dissolved following Condé's arrest and overthrow in the 2021 Guinean coup.

+Arrest

+Prosecuted for Alleged acts of illicit enrichment and embezzlement of public funds, a warrant of committal was signed for Ibrahima Kassory Fofana's arrest, and he was detained at the Maison Centrale de Conakry prison on 6 April 2022 after three days of interrogation by the Court of repression of economic and financial offences (CRIEF).

+On 19 May 2022, he was set to be freed with a fine of twenty billion Guinean Francs and placed under judicial control, but the Prosecutor of the CRIEF opposed his release.

+In November 2022, Fofana, still in detention, was prosecuted along with about 180 members of the regime of Alpha Condé, for "corruption, illicit enrichment and embezzlement, fraud and usage of fraud in public writing, embezzlement of public funds and complicity".

+On December 11, 2024, CRIEF decided to transfer him to a specialized center for better medical care.

+On February 27, 2025, Fofana was sentenced to five years in prison by CRIEF after being convicted of illicit enrichment, embezzlement of public funds and money laundering.
+He was also ordered to pay a fine of two billion Guinean francs ($230,000).